Best Small Beach Towns on Florida's Gulf Coast

 The small beach town we are referring to has a beach right on the tip of the southwest portion of the island where the waters mix.
 There is also a fort this beach is named after.
 Have you guessed?

-Key West Florida is our favorite of all the small beach towns on Florida’s Gulf coast (under 25,000 people) and it has a park named after a fort called Fort Zachary Taylor Beach.
+Key West Florida is our favorite of all the small beach towns on Florida’s Gulf coast (under 25,000 people) and it has a park named after a fort called Fort Zachary Taylor and an excellent beach.
+Key West has several beaches to choose from.
 This is our bonus beach town.

 Honorable Mention Small Beach Towns on Florida’s Gulf Coast

-Sanibel/Captiva – Sanibel would most likely be on our list if it weren’t for Hurricane Ian which destroyed many homes, businesses, and fauna on the island.
+Sanibel/Captiva – Sanibel would most likely be on our list of best small cities on the Gulf Coast if it weren’t for Hurricane Ian which destroyed many homes, businesses, and fauna on the island.

 Panama City Beach – Panama City Beach has miles of pure white sand that extends into the Gulf.
 This is a great small beach town.